 When reading medieval windows, one begins on the bottom (closest to the earth) and on the left (more profane than the right which was considered more sacred).

-Prayer: Holy Jesus, Your story draws me deeply into God’s grace.
+Prayer: Holy Jesus, Your story draws me deeper into God’s grace.
 Here, surrounded by grace, I wait for your guidance, joy, healing, and hope.

 Prayer: Jesus, I’m on the way with you…and I am listening…speak to me… Help me to serve you.
 Help me to hear what you are saying.